Why businesses lose trust when they can’t deliver on what they promise

 This is what turns a brand from something that attracts attention into something that builds trust.

-When brand and operations are aligned, the business starts to feel different.
+When brand and operations are working together, the business starts to feel different.

 Clients experience consistency.